(reposting on request)

 - Maintaining the ‘status quo” one of their primary competitors

-- It takes too long for new hires to make their first sale or management wants to insure a quicker time to first sale.
+- It takes too long for new hires to make their first sale or management wants to

-- Salespeople too often “Wing-it” and rely on the product too early in the sales cycle, instead of having well thought out conversations with the buyers about goals, objectives, challenges and needs
+- Salespeople too often “Wing-it” and rely on the product too early in the sales cycle, instead of having well thought out conversations with the buyers about goals, objectives, challenges

-- The decision to purchase has to be approved by ‘multiple executives’ who have diverse business issues and who are typically risk averse
+- The decision to purchase has to be approved by ‘multiple executives’ who have diverse business issues and who are typically

 - Prospects require your product or service to demonstrate a quick and clear cost-versus-benefit analysis even to be considered